oscarjaergren/LinguaFlutter/test/shared/test_helpers/README.md

 # Integration Tests

-This directory contains integration tests that run against a real PostgreSQL database using Docker.
+This directory contains shared test helpers for integration tests that run against a real PostgreSQL database using Docker.

 ## Prerequisites